-Camels are everyone’s favorite desert species.
+Camels are everyone’s favorite desert species!
 The iconic Dromedary Camel is not to be confused with the Bactrian Camel, which has two humps.
 This species of one-humped camel is found in the deserts of Africa and Asia and is capable of drinking 30 gallons of water in just 10 minutes!

 10. Desert Hedgehog

 These nocturnal hedgehogs live in many deserts throughout the Middle East and Africa.
 They are super tiny, weighing less than a pound!
 Their salt and pepper spines help them blend into the desert to keep them safe from predators while they sleep during the day.